InsideNebraska - Big Ten announces Nebraska-Wisconsin kickoff time, TV info

 Kickoff time and TV broadcast information for Nebraska and Wisconsin has been set.

 The Big Ten announced that the Huskers and Wolverines will square off at 11 a.m.
 CT when the two teams play next Saturday in Lincoln.
-The game will be broadcast on BTN.
+The game will be broadcast on ESPN.

 The Huskers (3-7, 2-5 Big Ten) are in the midst of a four-game losing streak.
 The latest came in the form of a 34-3 drubbing to Michigan on Saturday night in Ann Arbor.
 The latest loss comes after defeats to Purdue, Illinois and Minnesota as the Huskers will finish with a sixth straight losing season and a sixth consecutive year of missing a bowl game.